Skip to main content

 Cornell's commitment to privacy has not changed as a consequence of offering Google Workspace, a cloud-based service.
 As with all decisions that Cornell makes regarding information technologies, privacy and security are key elements.
 In addition, Cornell remains committed to freedom of…

-Once you have a NetID, people can email you using the form netid@cornell.edu.
+Once you have a NetID, people can email you by using the form netid@cornell.edu.
 For example, if your NetID is dxl404, people can email you at dxl404@cornell.edu.
 This is how your electronic mail address is listed in the Cornell Electronic Directory.
 You can use your email account as soon as your…

 No, not while you are a student.
 All students have Google Workspace accounts; all official university communications are sent to this address.
 You can choose to access your messages through another email app (if you don't like Google's interface).